Jump to:

 Background

 In Germany onion pie is enjoyed year round, but it reaches the peak of its popularity during the fall harvest each year.
-It is the main gastronomic focus of the wine festivals of Germany’s wine regions (Baden, Rhine, Palatinate, Franconia, etc) as well as the Weimer onion market.
+It is the main gastronomic focus on the menu of the wine festivals of Germany's wine regions (Baden, Rhine, Palatinate, Franconia, etc) as well as the Weimer onion market.
 It is also a popular offering during Oktoberfest and on beer garden menus in Bavaria.

 Zwiebelkuchen has many regional variations.
 They involve both the ingredients used and the method of preparation.